mspnp/aks-baseline-regulated/docs/deploy/13-validation-logs.md

 From here you can view Alerts, Incidents, start a Hunting session, view/add related Workbooks (such as the **Azure Kubernetes Service (AKS) Security** workbook), etc.

+## Traffic Analytics

+NSG Flow Logs were configured as part of the default install of this reference implementation.
+Along with the raw logs being stored in the storage account in the hub resource group, you can access Azure Traffic Analytics for a dashboard of network flows.

+1. Open the [Azure Traffic Analytics hub](https://portal.azure.com/#blade/Microsoft_Azure_Network/NetworkWatcherMenuBlade/trafficAnalytics) on the Azure Portal.
+1. Adjust filters as needed at the top.
+1. You can then see Application Ports, NSG Hits, App Gateway, and other network flows.

 ### Next step

 :arrow_forward: [Clean Up Azure Resources](./14-cleanup.md)